 Meet the Expert

 Neal Schultz is a New York City dermatologist with more than 30 years of experience.
 He's also the developer of the brand Beauty Rx, a skincare line developed to give dermatologist office results at home.

 What Causes Scalp Acne?

 Greenfield explains, "Blemishes on the scalp can be caused by a wide range of skin disease, some of which are very benign and others that are more serious.
 The most common blemishes on the scalp that I see are from cysts on the scalp, scalp acne, and from seborrheic dermatitis, or dandruff."
 Luckily, the treatments that go along with these types of scalp blemishes are simple.
 Greenfield says, "These conditions are easily treatable with either a simple excision (for a cyst) or anti-dandruff and anti-acne medications."

-Things like travel, stress, and lack of sleep can also cause scalp acne, Schultz added.
+Things like travel, stress, and lack of sleep can also cause scalp acne, Schultz adds.
 When your cortisol levels rise, your body is more likely to produce oil.
 This excess oil can cause acne.

 If you're finding frequent breakouts on your scalp, there's a singular wise method of treatment, as Greenfield puts it: "Bottom line: Check with your dermatologist.
 A dermatologist can help you categorize the types of breakouts you're seeing and figure out the best treatment...
 It's important to have a dermatologist evaluate any blemishes because other more serious diseases, like cutaneous lupus and lichen planopilaris, can also result in spots on the scalp.
 These can be treated as well but require closer attention by your dermatologist."